 Trauma-informed care is an approach used to engage people with histories of trauma.
 It recognizes the presence of trauma symptoms and acknowledges the role that trauma can play in people’s lives.
 Trauma-informed criminal justice responses can help to avoid re-traumatizing individuals.
 This increases safety for all, decreases the chance of an individual returning to criminal behavior, and supports the recovery of justice-involved women and men with serious mental illness.
 Partnerships across systems can also help link individuals to trauma-informed services and treatment.

 Trauma-Informed Response Training

 The GAINS Center has developed training for criminal justice professionals to raise awareness about trauma and its effects.
-“How Being Trauma-Informed Improves Criminal Justice System Responses” is a one-day training for criminal justice professionals to:
+“How Being Trauma-Informed Improves Criminal Justice System Responses” is a half-day training for criminal justice professionals to:

 - Increase understanding and awareness of the impact of trauma

 - Provide strategies for developing and implementing trauma-informed policies

 This highly interactive training is specifically tailored to community-based criminal justice professionals, including police officers, community corrections personnel, and court personnel.

 The How Being Trauma-Informed Improves Criminal Justice System Responses train-the-trainer event is designed to train participants on the training delivery described, as well as equip them with the skills and resources necessary in order to deliver effective trainings.
 The objectives of this training event are to:

 - Present the How Being Trauma-Informed Improves Criminal Justice System Responses training to participants